-In this context, it should be realised that SoilGrids250m predictions are not meant for use at a detailed scale, i.e., at the subnational or local level, as national data providers often have access to more detailed point datasets and covariate layers for their country than have been provided to the point dataset on which SoilGrids250m can consider (Chen et al., 2020; Roudier et al., 2020; Vitharan et al., 2019; Liu et al., 2020).
+In this context, it should be realised that SoilGrids250m predictions are not meant for use at a detailed scale, i.e. at the sub-national or local level, as national data providers often have access to more detailed point datasets and covariate layers for their country than SoilGrids250m can consider (Chen et al., 2020; Roudier et al., 2020; Vitharana et al., 2019).

-410 3.5 Prediction uncertainty
+380 3.5 Prediction uncertainty

 In general, the least sampled areas present the highest prediction uncertainties as expressed by the PICP.
-Figures 8 and 9 show an example for two properties and depths (Maps for all properties and depths can be accessed at https://data.isric.org).
-Figure 10 shows an example representing the quantiles for pH{water} for the 60-100 cm layer.
-The north of Russia and the centre and north-west of Canada are large regions for which few soil observations are available, therefore prediction distributions are wider than in more densely sampled areas.
+Figures 7 and 8 show an example for two properties and depths (Maps for all properties and depths can be accessed at https://data.isric.org).
+Figure 9 shows an example representing the quantiles for $pH{water}$ for the 60-100 cm layer.
+The north of Russia and the centre and northwest of Canada are large regions for which few soil observations are available, therefore prediction distributions are wider than in more densely sampled areas.
 However, these patterns are different for different properties.
-For example, arid areas actually have the narrowest prediction ranges of pH{water} .
+For example, arid areas actually have the narrowest prediction ranges of $pH{water}$ .
 The uncertainty range is often wide for properties and regions with a wider range of the property being modelled.
 This can be explained by the modelling approach performing more accurately within a limited range of options.
 These regions also have larger local spatial variation with more difficulties for predictions.